accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS

 1. Activate the **Increase contrast** option (*Settings &gt; Accessibility &gt; Text display and size &gt; Increase contrast*) or, if present in the application, activate the replacement mechanism enabling graphic elements to be displayed with a sufficient contrast ratio.
-1. Locate on the screen the graphic elements conveying information and for each
+1. Identify on the screen the graphic elements conveying information and for each
 	- Identify which colour(s) of the component are necessary to identify the location and/or the information conveyed (this could be the border, the colour of an icon, the background colour);
 	- Identify the adjacent colours that have an impact on the visibility of the component colour(s).
-1. Locate on the screen the interactive components that may have several states (hovered, focused, activated, checked) and for each
+1. Identify on the screen the interactive components that may have several states (hovered, focused, activated, checked) and for each
 	- Identify which colour(s) of the component are necessary to identify the location and/or the information conveyed and the state (this could be the border, the colour of an icon, the background colour) for each of the states;
 	- Identify the adjacent colours that have an impact on the visibility of the component's colour(s).
 1. Activate the **Colour Contrast Analyser** software on the computer and capture the foreground and background colours on the mobile device either